 You will receive your E reference number (required on the PCO Licence Application Form) within 3-5 working days via email.

-If you prefer you can request a paper application pack by contacting TMG CRB on 0845 251 5000 or emailing email@example.com.
+If you prefer you can request a paper application pack by contacting Onlinedisclosures.co.uk on 0845 251 5000 or emailing firstname.lastname@example.org.
 The paper application costs £58.85 plus £7.15 ID checking payment.

-Please note with effect from 17/06/2013 only one disclosure certificate will be sent out to the applicant (prevously 2 were sent out, one to TfL and one to the applicant) – in the event TfL are informed that the DBS has disclosed information to the applicant TMG CRB will write to you and ask you to forward your original certificate.
-This process will be undertaken on behalf of TfL by TMG CRB, their service provider.
+Please note with effect from 17/06/2013 only one disclosure certificate will be sent out to the applicant (prevously 2 were sent out, one to TfL and one to the applicant) – in the event TfL are informed that the DBS has disclosed information to the applicant you will receive a letter asking you to forward your original certificate.
+This process will be undertaken on behalf of TfL by their service provider.

-Applicants must respond to any correspondence from TMG CRB.
+Applicants must respond to any correspondence from Onlinedisclosures.co.uk.
 Failure to do so could result in them not being licensed.
-TfL cannot process any applications until a result has been received on your CRB.
+TfL cannot process any applications until a result has been received on your DBS check.

-TMG CRB will pass a copy of the disclosure certificates to TfL before returning it to the driver.
-TfL will then destroy their copy once a licensing decision has been made and TMG will not be retaining any copies.
+A copy of the disclosure certificate will then be sent to TfL before returning it to the driver.
+TfL will then destroy their copy once a licensing decision has been made and nobody will retain any copies.